My First Visit to the Vision Rehabilitation Specialist

 - Color identification: As many of us know from personal experience, our colors get washed out and paler.
 Dr Glaus took me outside and had me put on some cranberry colored lensed Cocoon sunglasses.
 This part was amazing!
 The reddish tint really enhanced the colors of the trees and plants I viewed.
 (Future purchase for me)

 This eye exam was unlike any of my previous visits and was intriguing and a learning experience for me.
 So I guess you could say, I am building my “eye team” comprising of my RS, my OD and now a low vision specialist.

-My current situation does not require a CCTV, prism glasses, bino glasses or telescopic glasses.
+My current situation does not require a CCTV, prism glasses, binocular glasses, or telescopic glasses.
 That’s a good thing!
 We then discussed when and how often I should see her, it’s as needed!

-I now know there are a lot of tools and assistance for we VIP’s when and if we need it.
+I now know there are a lot of tools and assistance for we VIPs (visually impaired people) when and if we need it.
 I came away less worried about my plight and I told her this.
-She had an interesting observation about worry, "Worry increases your cortisone levels thereby increasing inflammation!"
+She had an interesting observation about worry: "Worry increases your cortisone levels thereby increasing inflammation!"

 Wishing you all well on our shared journey.

 Do you have eye healthy recipes you like to make for the holidays?